geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

-     - **importxslt** (*string*): Name of XSLT to apply to metadata records before being stored and indexed in GeoNetwork (**note:** not every harvester supports this option - see notes section for each harvester in the harvester settings descriptions below)
+     - **importxslt** (*string*): Name of XSLT to apply to metadata records before being stored and indexed in GeoNetwork (**note:** not every harvester supports this option - see notes section for each harvester in the harvester settings descriptions below).
+       A list of the
+       possible XSLTs that can be used for this parameter can be obtained from the ``xml.harvesting.info`` service - see
+       :ref:`xml_harvesting_info&type=importStylesheets`.
      - **validate** (*boolean*): If true, the harvester will validate the metadata record against the matching metadata schema in GeoNetwork. (**note:** not every